How to Add Facebook Open Graph Meta Tags to WordPress Themes

 Most of this post has been about social networks.

-Let’s face it, though, in most circumstances, Facebook is the social network of choice you should be focusing on.
+Let’s face it, though, in most circumstances, Facebook is still the king of the social networks of choice (followed closely by Instagram, but they both fall under the same umbrella anyway).

-It has billions of very engaged users.
+But Facebook, despite several predictions of its untimely demise, is still the busiest community out there.
+We’re talking billions of engaged users.
 If you’ve got money to spend, spend it on Facebook ;-) You’ll be doing yourself a favor.

 Why am I sucking up so much to Facebook?
 Unfortunately, I’m not a shareholder, nor have I got any relation to Zuckerberg.